■ Medico-legal matters:

 It is generally mandatory to report sexual misconduct of a physician colleague and sometimes other healthcare professionals to the relevant regulatory authority (College).
 Physicians’ duty to report may arise from legislation or College policy, depending on their jurisdiction.
 Physicians should become familiar with their jurisdiction’s legislation and College policies related to the reporting of physician colleagues and other healthcare professionals.
 Physicians should also be aware that the CMA Code of Ethics and Professionalism69 state that physicians have a responsibility to “avoid impugning the reputation of colleagues for personal motives; however, report to the appropriate authority any unprofessional conduct by colleagues”.
 Similar responsibilities apply under Québec’s Code of Ethics of Physicians.70

-Depending on the jurisdiction, a report may not be required if the information relating to the sexual misconduct of the colleague was obtained in the course of the physician providing professional services to that colleague.
+Depending on the jurisdiction, patient confidentiality may need to be taken into account in considering making a report if the information relating to the sexual misconduct of the colleague was obtained in the course of the physician providing professional services to that colleague (e.g., Alberta, Québec).

-In British Columbia and the Yukon, if the information of sexual misconduct was obtained from a patient, consent of the patient, or their substitute decision-maker if the patient is not competent, must be obtained before making a report.71,72 In the Yukon, however, if the nature and significance of the violation is such that it should be reported, in the absence of the patient’s consent, the physician must report without providing the patient’s name.72 In Ontario and Prince Edward Island, the law specifies that, where the information was obtained from the patient, the physician must make best efforts to advise the patient of the requirement to report before doing so.
-The name of the patient must not be included in a report unless the patient or substitute decision-maker consents in writing to the inclusion of the patient's name.73,74
+In British Columbia, Québec and the Yukon, if the information of sexual misconduct was obtained from a patient, consent of the patient, or their substitute decision-maker if the patient is not competent, must generally be obtained before making a report.71,72,73,74 In the Yukon, however, if the nature and significance of the violation is such that it should be reported, in the absence of the patient’s consent, the physician must report without providing the patient’s name.74 In Ontario and Prince Edward Island, the law specifies that, where the information was obtained from the patient, the physician must make best efforts to advise the patient of the requirement to report before doing so.
+The name of the patient must not be included in a report unless the patient or substitute decision-maker consents in writing to the inclusion of the patient's name.75,76

 Collapse section